 Carcass Disposal Information

 This section of VetCA provides links to various resources pertaining to animal carcass disposal.
-In addition to these resources, Please visit the VetCA Carcass Disposal State Locator to find state-specific rules covering topics such as approved types of disposal and emergency management.
+In addition to these resources, please visit the VetCA Carcass Disposal State Locator to find state-specific rules covering topics such as approved types of disposal and emergency management.

 Appropriate Animal Carcass Disposal

 The AVMA advocates safe and environmentally responsible disposal of animal carcasses, whether on an individual animal basis or during mass mortality events.
 As such, the AVMA supports increased research and education towards the development of appropriate methods and guidelines for animal carcass disposal.
+(Also see AVMA’s policy on Animal Carcass Risk in Natural Disasters.)

 Domestic Animals - Companion and Production Animals